 Supervision during the PGY-II year is from faculty and senior residents on the clinical services.
-As a supplement, each PGY-II is paired with a specially-selected “off-unit” supervisor who oversees their learning of psychiatric interviewing and assessment skills, and a research/scholarship supervisor, who helps with independent scholarly investigation, development of an area of academic focus and career mentorship.
+As a supplement, each PGY-II is paired with a specially-selected “off-unit” supervisor who oversees their learning of psychiatric interviewing and assessment skills, and a research/scholarship supervisor, who helps with the independent scholarly investigation, development of an area of academic focus, and career mentorship.

 All PGY-II residents attend an intensive 3-hour/week didactic seminar program scheduled during protected time.
 Additionally, all PGY-II residents participate in a weekly e-group (experiential group) that provides an opportunity to learn about group process and discuss the task of becoming a psychiatrist.

 PGY-II’s are active in the Resident’s Council and participate in Departmental academic/social activities through our Friday lunch series and Wellness “PsychOSocial” club.
 These meetings foster community in our residency, providing an opportunity for trainees across all years to share experiences and develop group cohesion.